jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-12-19-beam-examples-10/index.md

 ## Streaming File Reader

-The pipeline scans an input folder periodically for new files and processes files whenever new files are created in the folder.
+The pipeline scans an input folder periodically for new files and processes whenever new files are created in the folder.
 The source of this post can be found in this [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-pipelines).

 ### File Generator